 Skip to Content

-This is one of those desserts that sounds way more complicated than it actually is.
+This is one of those desserts that sounds way more complicated than it is.
 I use a boxed lemon pound cake mix from Krusteaz’s, but you can use a regular pound cake mix if you can’t find that locally.

-If you do and want to maintain that awesome lemon flavor, I’d recommend adding 1/2 teaspoon of lemon extract to a regular pound cake mix, or a couple of teaspoons of lemon zest.
+If you do and want to maintain that awesome lemon flavor, I’d recommend adding 1/2 teaspoon of lemon extract to a regular pound cake mix or a couple of teaspoons of lemon zest.

 You could also make it from scratch if you are so inclined.